Charles FitzGerald, 1st Baron Lecale: Family

 Lord Lecale was twice married, the second time in London on 18 July 1808 to former Mrs. Julia Carton (died Courtlands, Devon, 6 May 1844), without issue.
-His only children, both illegitimate, were Henry FitzGerald, who died at sea, off Civitavecchia, on 14 September 1803, and Anna Maria FitzGerald who eventually married morganatically to the Hon.
-Algernon Percy (diplomat).
+His only children, both illegitimate, were Henry FitzGerald, who died at sea, off Civitavecchia, on 14 September 1803, and Anna Maria FitzGerald.

 Lecale converted 15th century warehouses in Ardglass, County Down into a castellated house, known as Ardglass Castle, at the end of the 18th century.
 The castle is now the home of Ardglass Golf Club.
 He died in the Castle in February 1810, aged 53, when the barony became extinct.

 Lord Lecale's tomb is located in Bright parish church, which bears a memorial plate in his name.